gossdante/DreamingSpanishStats/README.md

 4. Open the local link provided in your terminal

 If you use VS Code then you can also use the provided [Dev Container](https://containers.dev/).

+## License

+This software is licensed under the [GNU AGPL v3](https://choosealicense.com/licenses/agpl-3.0/), so please follow the license conditions if forking or modifying the project.
+Thanks!